 Mauldin real estate is some of the most expensive in South Carolina, although Mauldin house values don't compare to the most expensive real estate in the U.S.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Mauldin is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Mauldin isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Mauldin are a mix of both white- and blue-collar jobs.
 Overall, Mauldin is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Mauldin who work in office and administrative support (14.46%), sales jobs (13.42%), and management occupations (9.15%).

 Also of interest is that Mauldin has more people living here who work in computers and math than 95% of the places in the US.

-The citizens of Mauldin are very well educated compared to the average community in the nation: 36.40% of adults in Mauldin have a bachelor's degree or even advanced degree.
+The education level of Mauldin citizens is very high relative to the national average among all cities (21.84%): 36.40% of adults in Mauldin have a bachelor's degree or even advanced degree.

 The per capita income in Mauldin in 2010 was $28,161, which is wealthy relative to South Carolina, and upper middle income relative to the rest of the US.
 This equates to an annual income of $112,644 for a family of four.
 However, Mauldin contains both very wealthy and poor people as well.